Have you ever pondered why we stay? Stay where things are simply ‘satisfactory’. Stay in our failure, pride, arrogance, fear and unrest.

 “Purer in Heart, O God” – 671

 Oh to be like Christ (that’s what Christian means), “…we are children of God, and it has not appeared as yet what we will be.
 We know that when He appears, we will be like Him, because we will see Him just as He is.
-And hearts on fireeveryone who has this hope fixed on Him purifies himself, just as He is pure.”
+And everyone who has this hope fixed on Him purifies himself, just as He is pure.”
 We sing this song as our invitation song, calling for us to have pure hearts.
 How can that be?
 We sing, “May I devote my life wholly to Thee…”

 “Light the Fire” – no book